swarch-2f-rootly/2f/Prototype_4/README.md

 **GKE Implementation (Prototype 4):**

 Each Kubernetes Service receives a stable DNS name in the format `<service-name>.<namespace>.svc.cluster.local`.
-Services in the same namespace can use short names, simply `<service-name>`.
+Services in the same namespace use short names, simply `<service-name>`.
 CoreDNS automatically resolves service names to ClusterIPs, which are virtual IPs that remain stable regardless of pod changes.
 Service endpoints are automatically updated when pods are created, deleted, or rescheduled.
 Applications use service names in URLs, such as `http://auth-backend-service:8000`, instead of IP addresses.
 The API Gateway configuration uses service names like `http://auth-backend-service:8000` for all backend services, with no hardcoded IP addresses.

 **Validation Results:**